Weiyet/RTLStructLib/README.md

 By using these pre-built RTL modules, engineers can accelerate development, reduce verification time, and focus on higher-level system design.

 ### Features
-✅ Synthesizable，Optimized, Modular and Reusable <br>
+✅ Synthesizable, Optimized, Modular and Reusable <br>
 ✅ Fully parameterized <br>
 ✅ Comprehensive verification sequence and testbench <br>
 ✅ Verification Agent <br>